mh250229/Selling_Configuration_Doc/Messages.md

 # Messages

-Messages are configured for Business Rules and Age Restrictions.
-A message is an auxiliary resource used for offload handling of multi-language message text from other configurations.
+Messages are configured for Business Rules and Age Restrictions.A message is an auxiliary resource used for offload handling of multi-language message text from other configurations.

 In case a configuration needs to return a human readable text to the client, then instead of returning the full text, it can return a reference to a Message.
 Messages are composed of a Title and Body and may contain predefined embedded parameterized values.

 **HTTP Methods:**